Types of sugar and how to substitute them

 Coconut sugar is similar in flavour and texture to brown sugar.
 Substitute any recipe using white sugar with coconut sugar by replacing 1:1 ratio.
 Coconut sugar will deepen the colour of your food, so make sure that is appropriate for your recipe.

-Play Video: Wholemeal Date and Walnut Loaf
+GET THE RECIPE: Wholemeal Date and Walnut Loaf by Australian Eggs

 Brown sugar gives this loaf a beautiful rich colour and flavour thanks to the extra molasses in it.